 Adaptive aids are devices, controls, appliances, or items that make it possible for persons with disabilities to improve their ability to function independently and participate in programs, services, and activities offered by the City.
-For example, a pen and clip board for a person with a hearing or speech impairment to write notes on or accessible electronic equipment such as accessible computer stations.
+For example, a pen, note pad and clip board provided to a person with a hearing or speech impairment to write notes on or accessible electronic equipment such as an accessible computer stations.